juliosong/blog/_posts/2020-06-28-a-new-application-of-category-theory-in-linguistics-part-1.md

 NB "extended projection" should not be confused with the historically related notion "[extended projection principle](https://en.wikipedia.org/wiki/Extended_projection_principle)" (see [this book chapter](http://norbert.abelcorver.com/wp-content/uploads/2010/10/CorverLexicalCategoriesAndExtendedProjection.pdf) for a more technical linguistic discussion).
 {: .notice}

 A *projection* is an endocentric structure built upon (or metaphorically "projected from") a core type (called a "head").
 For example, the following tree diagram represents a projection of V (short for "verb," and P stands for "phrase").
 Notice how the underlined type V "percolates upward" from the most deeply embedded level.
+(An example sentence with this structure is *quickly eat the cookies*.)

 ![a syntactic projection of a verb phrase](/assets/images/syntactic-projection.png){:width="30%"}